Youth Protection Training

 How to get started?

-UF staff and faculty can access the Youth Protection Training (YCS800) via myUFL by following the navigation steps listed below.
-Please contact the Office of Youth Conference Services to learn how volunteers and non-UF employees can access the training.
+UF staff, students, and faculty can access the Youth Protection Training (YCS800) via myUFL by following the navigation steps listed below.
+Please contact the Office of Youth Compliance Services to learn how volunteers and non-UF employees can access the training.

 - Login to my.ufl.edu